riga/analysis_playground/README.md

 # Analysis Playground

-Demonstrator for Python-based, vectorized analysis with a bunch of public HEP tools.
+> Demonstrator for a Python-based, vectorized analysis with a bunch of public HEP tools.

-Modules, exported shell functions and environment variables might have a prefix `AP` or `ap` to express they connection to this project.
+Modules, exported shell functions and environment variables might have a prefix `AP` or `ap` to express their connection to this project.